XanaduAI/cloud-actions/download-github-workflow-artifact/README.md

       return workflowRunsSorted[0].id
 ```
 And now you can use the output of this step to call this action.
 If the artifact is from another repository,
-the `owner` and `repo` parameters must be set to point to the repository from which
+the `repository_owner` and `repository_name` parameters must be set to point to the repository from which
 to download the artifact:
 ```yaml
 - id: repo_information